AlanHohn/antlr4-python/README.md

 * hello-simple: Simplest example, based on the ANTLR documentation.
 * hello-multiple: Slightly more complicated grammar to handle multiple items of input.
+* arithmetic: Walking the tree directly (not using a listener).

 ## Getting started